Get to Know Union County

-During the onset of COVID-19, our partners at Union County Human Services Agency were assigned the responsibility by the North Carolina Emergency Operation Center (EOC) to be the feeding coordinator for the County.
+During the onset of COVID-19, our partners at Union County Health and Human Services were assigned the responsibility by the North Carolina Emergency Operation Center (EOC) to be the feeding coordinator for the County.
 One component of this job was to work to coordinate food resources and address gaps.
 They contacted food pantries, nonprofits, churches, schools, and restaurants to determine who was providing food assistance to those in need.
 During this process, it became apparent that there was a lack of coordination, communication, and collaboration amongst all of these entities.
 In an effort to address these issues, a food council was formed.

 Around the same time, our partners at the Agricultural Center and Cooperative Extension realized that farmers were having trouble selling their produce directly to consumers.
 With the goal of assisting and supporting small farmers in Union County, they joined forces with developing the food council.

 Our food council aims to connect every aspect of Union County's food system; from farmers to producers and all the way to consumers.
 We also collaborate with nonprofit organizations, faith-based organizations, government agencies, and universities to improve the local food system and share resources with the community.